noahgibbs/rails_ruby_bench/README.md

 "http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html".

-By default, the Rails benchmark is git-cloned under ~ubuntu/rails\_ruby\_bench, and Ruby and Discourse are cloned under the work subdirectory of that repository.
-The built Ruby is installed into /usr/local/benchmark/ruby and mounted using rvm for the benchmark.
-If you want to change any of this when starting your own instance, those are great places to begin.
+By default, the Rails benchmark is git-cloned under ~ubuntu/rails\_ruby\_bench, and Discourse is cloned under the work subdirectory of that repository.
+The built Rubies are mounted using rvm for the benchmark.
+If you want to change anything when starting your own instance, those are great places to begin.

 By default, the image won't update or rebuild Ruby or Discourse, nor update the Rails Ruby benchmark on boot.
-That is, by default it will use the versions of all of those things that were current when the AMI was built.
+It will use the versions of all of those things that were current when the AMI was built.
 But you can modify your own image later however you like.

 ## Decisions and Intent